-All dangerous substances including chemicals MUST be kept in a locked shed and out of children's reach.
+All dangerous substances including chemicals MUST be kept in locked areas out of children's reach.
 All substances must be kept in their original containers with their original labels attached.
-Safety Data Sheets (Control of Substances Hazardous to Health (COSHH)) must be kept for all substances and the appropriate personal protection taken and used e.g. gloves, apron and goggles.
+Safety Data Sheets (Control of Substances Hazardous to Health (COSHH)) must be kept for all substances and the appropriate personal protection taken and used e.g. gloves, apron and gog-gles.